mysterymath/lcc6502/Implementation_Defined_Behavior.md

 Interrupts can be enabled by calling `__enable_interrupts()` and disabled by calling `__disable_interrupts()`.
 Interrupts are automatically disabled upon entry to an interrupt handler.
-Upon exit from an interrupt handler, all processor flags are restored to their value before the interrupt, including whether interrupts are enabled or disabled.
+Upon return from an interrupt handler, all processor flags are restored to their value before the interrupt, including whether interrupts are enabled or disabled.
+If an interrupt is exited any other way (e.g., longjmp), this restoration does not occur.

 ### Signal Handling